-Peer-On-Peer Abuse
+Child-on-child Abuse

-Bullying between two young people can also be viewed as peer-on-peer abuse.
-This is covered by the College's Anti-Bullying Policy (Staff Handbook document 11.2).
-In addition, Farrer & Co published a useful "Peer-on-peer abuse toolkit" document (updated in 2019)which has been saved in the Staff Handbook as document 11.2.1.
-(Pages 10-13 of Farrer's toolkit contains some useful diagrams and a table which distinguishes between types of sexual behaviours: normal, inappropriate, problematic, abusive & violent.
-Page 11 contains a useful list of potential signs of peer-on-peer abuse.)
+Bullying between two young people can also be viewed as child-on-child abuse.
+This is covered by the College's Anti-Bullying Policy.
+In addition, Farrer & Co published a useful "child-on-child abuse toolkit" document (updated in 2019) Pages 10-13 of Farrer's toolkit contains some useful diagrams and a table which distinguishes between types of sexual behaviours: normal, inappropriate, problematic, abusive & violent.
+Page 11 contains a useful list of potential signs of child-on-child abuse.

-A definition of peer-on-peer abuse is offered as follows on p.10 of Farrer's toolkit (2019): "...any sign of physical, sexual, emotional & financial abuse, and coercive control between children and within children's relationships (both intimate and non-intimate), friendships and wider peer associations".
+A definition of child-on-child abuse is offered as follows on p.10 of Farrer's toolkit (2019): "...any sign of physical, sexual, emotional & financial abuse, and coercive control between children and within children's relationships (both intimate and non-intimate), friendships and wider peer associations".
 Staff should recognise that children are capable of abusing their peers inside College, out of College and online.
 Even if there are no reports of abuse, it does not mean it is not happening.
-It might be that the abuse is happening, but not being reported and thus all concerns about peer-on-peer abuse must be taken seriously.
+It might be that the abuse is happening, but not being reported and thus all concerns about child-on-child abuse must be taken seriously.
 Abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
 Victims of peer abuse should be supported as they would be if they were the victim of any other form of abuse, in accordance with this policy.
-However, perpetrators of peer-on-peer abuse are likely to need support as well.
-While much peer-on-peer abuse is gendered, all such abuse is treated as a serious matter.
+However, perpetrators of child-on-child abuse are likely to need support as well.
+While much child-on-child abuse is gendered, all such abuse is treated as a serious matter.

-Some types of peer-on-peer abuse are: bullying (including cyberbullying, prejudice-based and discriminatory bullying) sexual violence and harassment; physical abuse; causing someone to engage in sexual activity without consent; abuse within intimate personal relationships between peers; sexting (i.e. the consensual and non-consensual sharing of nudes and semi-nude images and videos); initiation/ hazing; prejudiced behaviour; online abuse and/or cyberbullying.
+Some types of child-on-child abuse are: bullying (including cyberbullying, prejudice-based and discriminatory bullying) sexual violence and harassment; physical abuse; causing someone to engage in sexual activity without consent; abuse within intimate personal relationships between peers; sexting (i.e. the consensual and non-consensual sharing of nudes and semi-nude images and videos); initiation/ hazing; prejudiced behaviour; online abuse and/or cyberbullying.
 In the case of cyberbullying, it is recognised that young people can be both victims and perpetrators of online abuse.
 Both victims and perpetrators are likely to need support following an incident.